Editors & Mentors

 Young (or young at heart) researchers with experience in science outreach and/or in the peer review process introduce their Young Reviewers to the idea of a life in science, the basics of science publishing, and encourage them to provide the authors with an honest and constructive review.

 The success of our journal depends on the active involvement of our Science Mentors -not only on the day of the review, but also in their planning to make sure that the kid or kids involved get the most out of the experience.
 While the kids are the primary sources of feedback for the manuscript itself, the Science Mentors play a key role in helping the kids to understand the scientific process, peer review, and how to approach an article with a critical eye for feedback.
-It is often an extremely rewarding experience both for the kid reviewers and for the Science Mentors themselves.
+For that reason, Science Mentors must have experience in the peer review process and typically have or are close to completing their PhD.
+It is often an extremely rewarding experience both for the Young Reviewers and for the Science Mentors themselves

 Please note, if you are a school teacher then you will not eligible to be a science mentor alone.
 However, you may pair up with somebody who is an active researcher and/or has experience in peer-review and mentor Young Reviewers as a pair.